 - Mary Underhill, Livingston County

 Engaging the Process

-Learn about Article 10, SEQR, PILOTS, and community benefit agreements for municipalities to use during a solar project.
+Learn about the accelerated siting process, SEQR, PILOTS, and community benefit agreements for municipalities to use during a solar project.

 - Daniel Castle, AICP, Erie County (moderator)